tensorlayer/TLX2ONNX/README.md

 # TLX2ONNX
-ONNX Model Exporter for TensorLayerX
+ONNX Model Exporter for TensorLayerX.
+It's updated on Both [OpenI](https://git.openi.org.cn/OpenI/TLX2ONNX) and [Github](https://github.com/tensorlayer/TLX2ONNX/).
+You can get a [free GPU](https://git.openi.org.cn/OpenI/TLX2ONNX/debugjob?debugListType=all) on OpenI to use this project.

 ## Introduction